aappddeevv/scalajs-reaction/docs/src/main/tut/docs/creating.md

 # Creating Components
 Creating react components in scalajs-react uses a "builder" type pattern.

-In scala.js, Component is just a "data structure" (a record really) that holds a few values and functions.
+In scala.js, Component is just a "data structure" (a javascript object = "record") that holds a few values that are callback functions.
 A proxy is setup on the javascript side that forwards the react calls to the scala side Component.
-You can create the Component almost anyway you want but some functions are provided for convenience.
-It's important to realize that the type parameters you provide are very different than those provided to other scala.js react facades as the API is very different as well.
-For example, scalajs-react includes a simple router in every component.
+You can create the Component almost in anyway you like but some functions are provided for convenience.
+It's important to realize that the type parameters you provide are very different than those provided to other scala.js react facades as the reason-react API is different.
 There is also no `setState` API.
 Instead this has been replaced by a fine state machine.

 It's best to look to the [ReasonReact](https://reasonml.github.io/reason-react) docs to understand the approach to creating Components in scala.js.
 It's pretty much the same approach.